Shivvrat/ptg-particle-filtering/data.md

 The step array comprises of the index of the first and last sub-steps for a given step.
 The size of the step array would be |Number of Steps| * 2, since we will have start and end sub-step indices for each step.

-# Steps and Sub-Steps for the Recipes from PTG Cookbook-
+# Steps and their corresponding Sub-Steps for the Recipes from PTG Cookbook-
 ## Recipe A: Pinwheels
 For this recipe we divided the step 11 into further steps to make the process easier.